Mattherix/nextcloud/roles/nextcloud/README.md

 Role Variables
 --------------

-- nextcloud_release: The url of the archive of the Nextcloud release
-- nextcloud_checksum: The checksum of the release, defaulted to "sha256:{{ nextcloud_release }}.sha256"
+- nextcloud_version: The nextcloud version to used
-- nextcloud_release_download_dest: Where to download the release, defaulted to "/var/www/nextcloud.tar.bz2"
+- nextcloud_admin: The nextcloud admin username
+- nextcloud_admin_password: The nextcloud admin password
+- nextcloud_data_directory: The data directory used to store all users files

 Dependencies
 ------------